The purpose of this organization is to network globally with potato researchers, hobby breeders, gardeners and farmers.

 Please visit our global Facebook group and Join us on Facebook at the Kenosha Potato Project Group.

-Our goal is to Create a catalog of all potato varieties grown locally (except for commercial) including the features of each variety and their best use in the kitchen.
+Our goal is to Create a catalog of all potato varieties grown locally (except for commercial) and highlight the features of each variety and their best use in the kitchen.